 Unfortunately, unless a rent increase is illegal, landlord can have the tenants evict for not paying the agreed rent in the signed rental lease.
 The do have to follow due eviction process laid out in the Alberta Tenancy Act.
 However If the rent increase is illegal, you can successfully defend against the eviction.

-5) How rental laws are impacted in cue to Covid19?
+5) How rental laws are impacted due to Covid19 Pandemic ?

 The Government of Alberta has put in place new protections for residential and mobile home site on March 27, 2020 tenants facing financial hardship due to COVID-19.